ahsanu123/crumbs/README.md

 - **(30 Juni 2024)** MCP23017 16 Channel Input Output With I2C Breakout Board [README](./crumbs23017/README.md)
 - **(09 Desember 2024)** AI Thinker TB-03 Dev Boards

+<sub>a long project with the hope of completion. created with ♥️ by ah...</sub>